kubek2k/heroku-aws-lambda-buildpack/README.md

 ## Pipelines support

-Pipelines should work out of the box, but after each `promote` you have to remember to invoke `heroku run deploy` on application that was promoted to, so that changes are reflected on AWS.
+Pipelines should work out of the box, but after each `promote` you have to remember to invoke `heroku run deploy` on application that was promoted to, so that changes are reflected on AWS (see [What could be done better](#what-could-be-done-better) ).

 ## Configuration value change

-As well as promotion, configuration changes require `heroku run deploy` to be ran after.
+As well as promotion, configuration changes require `heroku run deploy` to be ran after (see [What could be done better](#what-could-be-done-better) ).

 ## What could be done better